liangzai90/hpx/docs/sphinx/quickstart.rst

 The minimum dependencies needed to use |hpx| are |boost|_ and |hwloc|_.
 If these are not available through your system package manager, see :ref:`boost_installation` and :ref:`hwloc_installation` for instructions on how to build them yourself.
-In addition to Boost and HWLOC, it is recommended that you don't use the system allocator, but instead use either ``tcmalloc`` from |google_perftools|_ (default) or |jemalloc|_ for better performance.
+In addition to |boost| and HWLOC, it is recommended that you don't use the system allocator, but instead use either ``tcmalloc`` from |google_perftools|_ (default) or |jemalloc|_ for better performance.
 If you would like to try |hpx| without a custom allocator at this point, you can